Know your Cholesterol before Raise HDL Cholesterol

-Natural supplements have proven to lower LDL cholesterol and raise HDL.
-Food supplements like soya Lecithin granules, Rice Bran and Pumpkin Seed oil are among the best and are as effective as prescription stating drugs, with no harmful side effects.
+Natural supplements have proven to reduce LDL cholesterol and increase HDL.
+Food supplements such as soya lecithin granules, rice bran and pumpkin seed oil are among the best and are as effective as prescription stating drugs, with no harmful side effects.

 Manage your weight

-Giving up tobacco causes increase in HDL levels and overall general health.
-Red wine in moderation increases HDL level.
-However, if you are diabetic or insulin resistant it may not be a good suggestion for you.
+Give up tobacco to increase HDL and your overall health.
+Drink red wine in moderation to increase good cholesterol level.
+However, if you are a diabetic or insulin resistant it may not be a good idea to include it in your diet.

 The Health Total Cholesterol Management plan effectively reduces bad cholesterol levels.
 Our experts recommend simple lifestyle and diet changes.
 To get a personalised diet plan call toll-free 1-800-843-0206 to book your free appointment right away!